-Because an appointee is paid seventy percent (70%) of eligible earnings when receiving PFCB, sick accruals (see APM - 710-18), and vacation accruals (see APM - 730-20-f) are calculated as if the appointee is on pay status for seventy percent (70%) of their normal work effort.
+When the appointee is receiving PFCB, sick accruals (see APM - 710-18), and vacation accruals (see APM - 730-20-f) are calculated as if the appointee is on pay status.
+An employee's normal accruals are earned while they are receiving PFCB.
 For accrual of sabbatical leave credit during PFCB, see APM -715-42.